michaelkrog/adwebta/README.md

 **This is only the beginning**

 This library is only just taking off.
-Currently it is just a clone of Shoelace, but the idea is that it will change into components based on (Adwaita)[https://gnome.pages.gitlab.gnome.org/libadwaita/] design, making it possible create Gnome like experiences on the Web and ultimately build both native and web applications from the same code base based on the (Swift programming language)[https://www.swift.org].
+Currently it is just a clone of Shoelace, but the idea is that it will change into components based on [Adwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/) design, making it possible create Gnome like experiences on the Web and ultimately build both native and web applications from the same code base based on the [Swift programming language](https://www.swift.org).

 These are the steps to get there....